gardener/landscaper/docs/proposals/KustomizeDeployments.md

 ## Problem Description

 Many potential customers deploy their k8s resources with kustomize, which is currently not supported by Landscaper.
-To also support kustomize, it would be possible to develop a particular kustomize deployer based on the kustomize golang library, similar to the already existing helm deployer.
-Such an approach would require some effort not only during development but also during maintenance.
-Therefore, this proposal discusses how to reuse the [Flux customize controller](https://fluxcd.io/flux/components/kustomize/) in combination with the already existing Landscaper manifest deployer.
+To also support kustomize, it is possible to develop a particular kustomize deployer based on the kustomize golang library, similar to the already existing helm deployer.
+Such an approach requires some effort not only during development but also during maintenance.
+Therefore, this proposal discusses how to use the [Flux kustomize controller](https://fluxcd.io/flux/components/kustomize/) in combination with the already existing Landscaper manifest deployer.
+This approach will probably require much less resources and might also be a blueprint for further Landscaper/third party combinations to integrate further deployment technologies without much effort.

 ## Solution Overview